Mad-ness/howto-pages/openshift/OCP3_LDAP.md

 ## Making synchronization is done by OpenShift itself

 Executing the synchronization is done by this command `oc adm groups sync`.
-I don't know whether it possible to call the same action with API (sure yes).
+I don't know whether it possible to call the same action with API (sure possible).
 But I found another way how to do it.
 I will use `CronJob` object and an image with OpenShift client tool.
-It will call `oc adm groups sync` by cron.
+It will call `oc adm groups sync` command by cron.

 ### Prerequisites